HankAviator/app-ads-blocklist-china/README.md

-# app-promo-overlay-blocklist-china
+# App ads blocklist China
-This is a blocklist for app promotion overlays on Chinese websites.
+This is a blocklist for app promotion and advertisement overlays and banners on Chinese websites.

+## Overview
+This blocklist blocks all elements that encourage or coerce visitor to download their apps when not needed.
+The block list works for Chinese websites, with most of them localised for citizens in China.